CISE is concerned with the theory, design, development and application of computer systems and information-processing techniques.

 Research areas in the department include:

-Collectively, the list of achievements and awards received by the faculty include one Fulbright Scholar; 17 NSF Career Award winners; six IEEE Fellows; three ACM Fellows; two AAAS Fellows; one IEEE Computer Society Taylor L. Booth Education Award; one IEEE Computer Society W. Wallace-McDowell Award; and one ACM Karl Karlstrom Outstanding Educator Award.
+Collectively, the list of achievements and awards received by the department’s 50 faculty include 17 NSF Career Award winners; six IEEE Fellows; three ACM Fellows; three AAAS Fellows; one IEEE Computer Society Taylor L. Booth Education Award; one IEEE Computer Society W. Wallace-McDowell Award; and one ACM Karl Karlstrom Outstanding Educator Award.

 |Full Professors||Associate Professors|